Castle Island anchors Pleasure Bay Beach at the northern tip of a 3-mile stretch of South Boston beaches looking out onto Dorchester Bay.

 Walk over and you'll see that it is a memorial to South Boston residents who died fighting in the war.

-To get to Castle Island from Boston, hop on the Number 9 bus at Copley to City Point and then walk out to Castle Island.
+To get to Castle Island from Boston, hop on the Number 9 bus at Copley, get off at City Point, and then walk out to Castle Island.

-Alternately, rent a Hubway bike and ride out.
+Alternately, rent a bike from Boston's bike share program (you'll see them in racks all over the city) and ride out.
 Castle Island's location just a couple of miles from Downtown Boston makes it the area's most popular beach.

 Castle Island, Pleasure Bay Beach, and the other South Boston beaches are free to the public - no admission charge.